A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Computing graph kernels by explicit and implicit feature maps

-Kernels suitable for attributed graphs typically use user-defined kernels for the comparison of vertex and edge annotations like real-valued vectors.
+Kernels suitable for attributed graphs typically use user-defined kernels for the comparison of vertex and edge annotations such as real-valued vectors.
 The graph kernel is then obtained by combining these kernels according to closure properties.
-Recently proposed kernels for attributed graphs like \textsc{GraphHopper}~\citep{Feragen2013} and \textsc{GraphInvariant}~\citep{Ors+2015} use separate kernels for the graph structure and annotations.
+Recently proposed kernels for attributed graphs such as GraphHopper~\citep{Feragen2013} and graph invariant kernels~\citep{Ors+2015} use separate kernel functions for the graph structure and vertex annotations.
 They can be expressed as

 where $k_V$ is a user-specified kernel comparing vertex attributes and $k_W$ is a kernel that determines a weight for a vertex pair based on the individual graph structures.
-Hence, in the following we refer to~\cref{eq:kernel:wv} as \emph{weighted vertex kernel}.
+Hence, in the following we refer to Equation~\eqref{eq:kernel:wv} as \emph{weighted vertex kernel}.
 Kernels belonging to this family are easily identifiable as instances of $R$-convolution kernels, cf.~Definition~\ref{def:r-conv}.